JahnaviPolisetty/idea-to-invention-ai/README.md

 ---

-Built with ❤️ using Lovable, React, and Google Gemini
+Built with React, and Google Gemini